Multidimensional Fibonacci Coding: Introduction

-This paper studies generalizations of Zeckendorf's theorem for modules and the subsequent Fibonacci coding.
+In this paper, we are interested in a generalization of Zeckendorf's theorem in its purest form: we consider \textit{any} mathematical sequences that satisfy the generalized Fibonacci recurrence relation and examine elements that can be written as a sum of terms from the sequence.
+As a result, mathematical spaces with minimal structure that meet our requirement are the free $\mathbb{Z}$-modules.
+Loosely speaking, they are spaces of vectors with integer components.
+This choice of spaces allows our generalizations to encompass, for example, integer vectors, arrays, or blocks of integers of fixed length; Gaussian and Eisenstein integers; lattices; and the ring $\mathbb{Z}[\alpha]$ where $\alpha$ is algebraic. \\

 We summarize the contributions of this paper as follows. \begin{itemize} \item We introduce the notion of $k$-equivalent sequences.
 This approach technically treats elements that can be generated from a Fibonacci sequence as a number system using sequence elements as a basis.
 This key mechanism allows us to manipulate the ``digits'' without an explicit knowledge of the underlying Fibonacci sequence.
 We prove that an element has a Zeckendorf decomposition if and only if it can be written as a finite sum (with multiplicities) of sequence elements. \item We provide a sufficient and necessary condition for Zeckendorf's theorem to hold in a free $\mathbb{Z}$-module.
 Obviously, the classical Zeckendorf's theorem can be viewed as a case of our generalization.
-We also give a sufficient condition that makes the representation unique. \item We propose Fibonacci coding for any free $\mathbb{Z}$-module.
-This is the first work that makes possible Fibonacci coding for non-integers.
-Not only that our work substantially enlarges the message spaces for Fibonacci code, the resulting codes inherit robustness property from the standard Fibonacci code.
-Naturally, this also gives binary numeration systems for spaces such as Gaussian integers, Eisenstein integers, quarternions, the ring of integers of any algebraic number field, and lattices.
-In addition, explicit encoding and decoding algorithm are also given. \end{itemize}
+We also give a sufficient condition that makes the representation unique. \item We propose Fibonacci coding for free $\mathbb{Z}$-modules.
+This is the first work that makes possible native Fibonacci coding for non-integers.
+Not only that the resulting codes inherit robustness property from the standard Fibonacci codes, they excel in terms of compression efficiency.
+Natural and explicit encoding and decoding algorithm are also given. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{sec:def} sets the definitions that will be used throughout the paper.
 In Section \ref{sec:equi}, we prove several useful results concerning $k$-equivalent sequences.
 Generalizations of Zeckendorf's theorem are given in Section \ref{sec:main}.
-We establish Fibonacci coding in Section \ref{sec:code} and conclude with final discussion in Section \ref{sec:conclusion}.
+We establish multidimensional Fibonacci coding and discuss its efficiency in Section \ref{sec:code} and conclude in Section \ref{sec:conclusion}.